EKolev/QuickbaseDemo/README.md

-# QuickbaseDemo: An In-Memory Database providing implementation for static and dynamic tables
+# QuickbaseDemo: An In-Memory Database

 QuickbaseDemo is a solution written for the take home assignment from Quickbase.
+It provides implementations for both static and dynamic tables.

 ## Build Instructions